tier4/scenario_simulator_v2/docs/user_guide/scenario_test_runner/HowToWriteWorkflowFile.md

 ## Examples of writing parameters
 ### path

-You can solve relative path from the "share" directories in your ROS2 packages.
+You can solve relative path from the "share" directories in your ROS 2 packages.
 ```yaml
 path: $(find-pkg-share PACKAGE_NAME)/test/scenario/simple.xosc
 ```